Climate change in Guatemala: Agriculture

 Guatemalan farmers have experienced extreme weather events such as hurricanes, as well as erratic weather patterns with spikes and drops in temperature, torrential rains, drought, and unexpected frost.
 One crop affected has been potatoes, which suffer from fungus.

 Guatemala's western highlands are particularly susceptible to climate change, impacting the region’s predominantly indigenous population of subsistence farmers.
-The main crops, potatoes and maize, have been under increasing pressure as hard frosts in the region have become more frequent since 2013.
+The main crops, potatoes and maize, have been over increasing pressure as hard frosts in the region have become more frequent since 2013.
 Hard frosts can kill a whole season’s worth of crops at once.
 At lower elevations, new pests are becoming more prevalent and there has been decreased rainfall.

 The problem of food security and famine has increased, especially in the “corredor seco" (an area extending from the departments of Izabal and Baja Verapaz in the north to Santa Rosa and Jutiapa in the south).

+Other crops affected include coffee and cardamom.

 Impacts on migration

 In 2018, 50% of the 94,000 Guatemalans deported from the United States and Mexico were from the country's western highlands severely affected by climate change.

 In 2019, Palm Beach County, Florida saw an increase in Guatemalan immigrants from the "Dry corridor", seeking to escape hunger caused by periods of drought followed by torrential rains that had impacted their crops.